microsoft/DefendTheFlag/README.md

 |---------------|--------------|-------------------------------------------------------------------------------------------------------|
 | Azure ATP     | [Attack Simulation Playbook](https://aka.ms/aatpsaplaybook) | Learn about the various attacks      |
 | Azure ATP     | [Ciberesponce: Kali Pass the Ticket](https://ciberesponce.com/2019/04/16/leverage-windows-tickets-in-kali-linux/)| Learn to use harvested tickets from Windows, on Kali |

+## About the author

+The maintainer is a Principal PM at Microsoft for Azure and Artificial Intelligence.
+You can find more of his work and thoughts at [Ciberesponce.com](https://ciberesponce.com)

 ## Contributing